sagemath/trac_to_gh/Issue 5521.md

 # Issue 5521: fix serious bug in pickling the rational numbers and the magma interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5521

 Original creator: was